Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 Update finished 11 Feb 18.
+Reviews invited !

 JavaScript is a language that is typically used on web pages where it runs client-side (within the web browser).
 It is a general purpose language with a lot of built-in functionality for interacting with HTML elements on a webpage and responding to actions initiated by the user.
 It is described as one of the "core three" technologies that drive the Web: HTML, CSS, and JavaScript.